Karesis/NyanLang/claw-compiler/README.md

 ## 🗺️ Roadmap to v0.1.0

-Our immediate goal is to reach `v0.1.0`, the first **interpretable and runnable** version of NyanLang.
+My immediate goal is to reach `v0.1.0`, the first **interpretable and runnable** version of NyanLang.

 1.  ✅ **v0.0.3: Lexer** (Complete)
 2.  ➡️ **In Progress: Parser** - Translating the token stream into an Abstract Syntax Tree (AST).